Keeping Up with the Joneses: The Temptation to Compare

 Jesus is guiding you as you parent the child that he has purposefully placed in your care.
 And he is guiding your child in every path they take, and in every place they will go, even when the journey looks a little different from the Joneses.

 Katie is a writer, teacher, and speaker.
-She is married to Chris, a PCA pastor at Trinity Church in St. Louis, MO, and is a mother to three wonderful kids.
-Katie works as the Director of Music Ministries and Special Events at Trinity, serves on the Women’s Ministry Committee, and writes for several Christian ministries and organizations.
-Katie is currently pursuing her Master of Arts in Theology from Covenant Seminary in St. Louis.
-More information can be found on her website at www.katiepolski.com.
+She is married to Chris, a PCA pastor at Trinity church in St. Louis, MO, and is a mother to three wonderful kids.
+Katie works as the Director of Music Ministries and Special Events at Trinity and writes for several Christian ministries and organizations.
+She received her Master of Arts in Theology from Covenant Seminary in St. Louis.
+More information can be found on her website at www.katiepolski.com

 More From This Author